kramskb1/Visualizing-Data-with-Leaflet-leaflet-challenge/README.md

 An earthquake data set was visualized.
 The USGS GeoJSON Feed Page was visited.
 I picked the data set “All Earthquakes from the Past 7 Days” to visualize.
+I was given a JSON representation of that data.
+I used the URL of this JSON to pull in the data for my visualization.